hansraj1999/EphemeralChat/README.md

 - **Default Expiry**: 600 seconds (10 minutes)
 - **Default Max Users**: 20
 - **Password**: Optional, plain text (consider hashing for production)
+- **Owner Name**: Required when creating a room
+- **Auto-Destroy on Owner Offline**: Enabled by default (`preferences.destroy_on_owner_offline: true`)
+  - When the room owner disconnects, the room is automatically deleted
+  - All connected users receive a system notification before room deletion

 ## Project Structure